- International Camps

-We will act honestly and responsibly, and consider how our actions and words affect others, property, and the environment.
+We will act with honesty, take responsibly for our actions and consider how our actions and words affect others, property and the environment.

-We will respect ourselves, each other, staff and volunteers, camp equipment, bus drivers, the public, and the environment to prevent accidents, injuries, damage, and hurt feelings.
+We will respect ourselves, each other, the staff and volunteers, camp equipment, bus drivers, the public and the environment to prevent accidents, injuries, damage, and hurt feelings.

-We will show care for others, property, and the environment; use polite and respectful language (ie. including body language), and will include others in our conversations and activities.
+We will show care for others, property and the environment.
+Use polite and respectful language (including body language) and strive to include others in our conversations and activities.

 If a camp participant has difficulty following our camp rules, staff and administrators will utilize escalating responses, which are intended to be consistent, preventative, fair, and restorative.
 These responses include:

-- If a participant is unable to correct or change their behaviour and show fair, safe, and kind actions, Camp Administrators may suggest that the participane be removed from the program, including future programs.
-In this case, a conference may be called between Camp Administrators and parents / caregivers to discuss the next steps that will be taken.
+If a participant is unable to correct or change their behaviour and show fair, safe, and kind actions, Camp Administrators may suggest that the participants be removed from the program, including future programs.
+In this case, a conference may be called between Camp Administrators and parents/caregivers to discuss the next steps that will be taken.

-Bullying is any type of unwanted physical, verbal, social, or psychological behaviour that results in humilitation or intimidation, while cyber bullying is bullying electronically.
-In order to be considered bullying, the behaviour must include an imbalance of power and be repeated over time 1.
-Some common examples of bullying include 2:
+Bullying is any type of unwanted physical, verbal, social or psychological behaviour that results in humiliation or intimidation, while cyberbullying is bullying electronically.
+In order to be considered bullying, the behaviour must include an imbalance of power and be repeated over time1.
+Some common examples of bullying include2:

-- Physical Bullying: Hitting, poking, pinching, chasing, shoving, destryong or stealing belongings, etc.
+Physical Bullying: Hitting, poking, pinching, chasing, shoving, destroying or stealing belongings, etc.

 At SFU Camps, bullying is inexcusable.
 All camp participants, staff, and volunteers are expected to treat one another with respect.
 When an incident of bullying is reported:

-- In serious cases, Camp Administrators may suggest that the participane be removed from the program, including future programs.
+In serious cases, Camp Administrators may suggest that the participants be removed from the program, including future programs.
 In this case, a conference may be called between Camp Administrators and parents / caregivers to discuss the next steps that will be taken.

-Should you have any questions or concerns, or should you child have food allergies and you wish to speak with us, please do not hesitate to contact us at email@example.com or (778) 782-4965.
+Should you have any questions or concerns, or your child has food allergies and you wish to speak with us, please contact us at firstname.lastname@example.org or call (778) 782-4965.